rubyists/fs_specs/README.md

 Development has no guarantee to work.
 It is what it is, which is a work in progress.

-We curently hook into Travis-CI: http://travis-ci.org/#!/rubyists/fs_specs You can watch how the tree progresses from there.

 == Travis CI
   We curently hook into Travis-CI: http://travis-ci.org/#!/rubyists/fs_specs You can watch how the tree progresses from there.